 my self-evaluations: I feel competent in writing about prayer.
 But I'm only a semi-competent learner in doing prayer, am just trying to improve, to be teach-able so I can learn.
 I'm justifiably humble about my praying, am certainly not feeling “holier than thou, so let me show you how.”

 my continuing process: I'm still "trying to improve" because I haven't fully actualized internally (in my feelings, thoughts & decisions) and externally (in my actions) the principle of Exodus 17:11 where we see that “what happens” depends on what we do plus what God does, with human actions (Moses praying & Joshua fighting)* plus God's influencing-of-results.
 God wants me (as part of us) to wisely combine what I do with what He does.
-Although I realize that based on the biblical principle of “my actions + God's actions” I should be using more time for prayer, when I'm feeling overly busy – thinking “too much to do, not enough time” – often I want to use more of the available time for my actions, so I can get more done.
-Instead, more often I should be living my theistic worldview by humbly acknowledging the central importance of theistic actions, so we (me + God) can get more done – and do it better – by using more time for praying. / * the praying actions (of Moses) and other actions (of Joshua) are both human actions. {more about our actions + God's actions}
+Based on this biblical principle of “my actions + God's actions” I do believe that I should be using more time for prayer.
+But when I'm feeling overly busy – thinking “too much to do, not enough time” – often I want to use more of the available time for my own actions, because it seems (when using the logic of a non-theistic worldview) that this is the best way to get more done.
+Instead, more often I should be living my theistic worldview by humbly acknowledging the central importance of theistic actions, so we (me + God) can get more done – and do it better – by using more time for praying. / * The praying actions (of Moses) and physical actions (of Joshua) are both human actions. {more about our actions + God's actions}

 Problem Solving and Effective Living